Port Freeport: Post-1925

 A $1,000,000 in Bonds Voted accompanied the vote for district creation.
 The purpose of the bond issue was primarily for the Improvement and deepening of the harbor at the mouth of the Brazos River.
-(Freeport Facts, 1949) This bond was matched by the federal government which directed the U.S. Army Corps of Engineers to begin a project to protect the harbor by diverting the mount of the Brazos River over five miles distant from the existing rock jetties.
+(Freeport Facts, 1949) This bond was matched by the federal government which directed the Corps of Engineers to begin a project to protect the harbor by diverting the mouth of the Brazos River over five miles from the existing rock jetties.